To Protect and Serve: How to Change Careers From Law Enforcement to IT

 You're Not “Too Old for This…”

-With all due respect to Roger Murtaugh in Lethal Weapon, you are not “too old for this…” and can certainly transition to an information technology job with the skills you honed in law enforcement.
+With all due respect to Roger Murtaugh in Lethal Weapon, you are not “too old for this…” and can certainly transition to an information technology job with the skills you perfected in law enforcement.
 Now, just as you probably don't cruise for donuts all day, people in IT don't necessarily sit in a dark room and code for hours on end.

 A top job in IT needs people with customer service skills – something you may already have after dealing with the public.
 Jobs with computers are rarely just with computers!
 There are people everywhere in an IT career, and with your public service background, you could be great at handling them.